 She’s 81, He’s 22: Long-Distance Friends Finally Meet in Person

-In the season of good tidings and cheer, the bond shared between a young rapper and a Florida retiree is just the sort of warm-and-fuzzy story we could use more of in our lives.
+The bond shared between a young rapper and a Florida retiree is just the sort of warm-and-fuzzy story we could use more of in our lives.

 It all started back in July when 22-year-old aspiring rapper Spencer Sleyon embarked on an unlikely long-distance friendship with 81-year-old Florida retiree Rosalind “Roz” Guttman.
 The pair had developed a friendly rivalry while playing more than 300 games of the crossword-style app, Words with Friends.
 After exchanging a few messages back and forth, Sleyon offhandedly mentioned his desire to move to New York to pursue his music career.
 According to the New York Times, Guttman said: “Whatever you want, just go grab it.”
 So, he did.
 When Amy Butler, a senior minister at Riverside Church in Manhattan and mom of one of Sleyon’s friends, got wind of the story, she arranged for the two to meet in Florida.